-Assistant Professor, Agribusiness Economics
+Associate Professor, Agribusiness Economics

-Dr. Jebaraj Asirvatham (Jeb) is Assistant Professor of Agricultural and Applied Economics in the Department of Agribusiness Economics.
+Dr. Jebaraj Asirvatham (Jeb) is Associate Professor of Agricultural and Applied Economics in the Department of Agribusiness Economics.
 He received his Ph.D. in Agricultural and Applied Economics in 2011 from the University of Illinois, Urbana-Champaign.
 Prior to joining SIU, Dr. Jeb worked as an Instructor and as a post-doctoral research associate in the University of Arkansas, Fayetteville.
 His primary research interests are Consumer Economics, Health Economics, and Nutrition and Health Behavior.
 Currently, he is researching causal effects of school food environment and peers on childhood obesity.
 He has received two international awards.

 Influence of school food environment and social networks on health and nutritional outcomes.